SalamaAlmheiri/introToIM/midtermProject/journal.md

 - Today I am working on adding the sound and making the balloon stop correctly.
 - To make the balloon stop, I added a boolean that is set to false.

+**Other things I changed:**
+- When I had uploaded the girl image, I was drawing it as an image in the background instead of using an actual background function.
+So i changed it to background after i learnt about the functions use.
+This way, the red balloon does not leave tracing after it moves.
+- I added 2 sounds: first the background music that plays all the time while the game is being played.
+Second is the "winning" sound that plays when the red balloon reaches its goal.
+At first I had a hard time trying to make the sound work becasue it kept giving me IndexOutOfBoundsExceptionon error but there was nothing wrong with my code becasue i checked it many times.
+So then, I downloaded a new sound and removed the old one and it was working normally.
+- I also added a 'space' key function that allows the game to be restarted by pressing the space key.

+## **Final Game**